aazuspan/leaflet-feature-legend/README.md

 - `items` is an `object` representing the layers that will be included in the legend.
 - Each property in `items` represents a feature, and should include the feature's label and a layer from which the feature's symbol will be generated.
   - Supported layer types are `L.Marker`, `L.CircleMarker`, or `L.Circle`.
+  - Layers that use an `L.Icon` MUST have a defined `iconSize`.
+An error will be thrown for icons without an `iconSize`.
 - Layers do not need to be added to the map to be included in the legend, so you can create dummy layers to represent a layer type.
   - For example, if your markers are built using an unsupported layer type like `L.GeoJSON`, you can create an `L.Marker` with the same icon to include in the legend.